Diabetes and your Mouth

 - See your dentist regularly every 6 months for dental cleanings and oral exams, or as directed.
 Tell your dentist that you have diabetes.

 - Do not smoke.
 Smoking can make mouth problems worse.
 Smoking further increases your risk of mouth problems such as gum disease and thrush.
 Nicotine and other chemicals in cigarettes and cigars can also cause lung damage and other health problems.
-Ask your healthcare provider for information if you currently smoke and need help to quit.
+Ask your care team provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your healthcare provider before you use these products.
+Talk to your care team provider before you use these products.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.